 MannKind Corporation to Participate in Oppenheimer 33rd Annual Healthcare Conference

-DANBURY, Conn. and WESTLAKE VILLAGE, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- MannKind Corporation MNKD, a company focused on the development and commercialization of inhaled therapeutic products and devices for patients with endocrine and orphan lung diseases, announced today that its Chief Executive Officer, Michael Castagna, PharmD, will participate in a virtual presentation at the Oppenheimer 33rd Annual Healthcare Conference on Tuesday, March 14, 2023 at 2:00 pm (ET).
+/EIN News/ -- DANBURY, Conn. and WESTLAKE VILLAGE, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- MannKind Corporation (Nasdaq: MNKD), a company focused on the development and commercialization of inhaled therapeutic products and devices for patients with endocrine and orphan lung diseases, announced today that its Chief Executive Officer, Michael Castagna, PharmD, will participate in a virtual presentation at the Oppenheimer 33rd Annual Healthcare Conference on Tuesday, March 14, 2023 at 2:00 pm (ET).

 Interested parties can access a link to the webcast from the News & Events section of the Company’s website at Events & Presentations.
 The webcast replay will remain available for 14 days following the live presentation.